 - Families can also access a wide array of support services, such as signing up for benefits (health insurance, Earned Income Tax Credit) and receiving financial assistance through Children’s Aid’s participation in The New York Times Neediest fund drive.

-- Most Children’s Aid Society community schools have worked with their school partners to designate a physical space in the building for a Family Resource Center, described by Hersilia Mendez, director of marketing and external affairs for the Children’s Aid Society National Center for Community Schools as a magnetic, welcoming space with an open door policy.
-It is staffed by the parent coordinator and available year round all day and through the evening for parent interaction, training and services.8
+- Most Children’s Aid community schools have worked with their school partners to designate a physical space in the building for a Family Resource Center, described by Hersilia Mendez, former director of marketing and external affairs for the Children’s Aid National Center for Community Schools as a magnetic, welcoming space with an open-door policy.
+It is staffed by the parent coordinator and available year-round all day and through the evening for parent interaction, training and services.10

 Policy Foundations and Implications